JW Gailey Family - Important Locations

 of his land located a few miles due south of

-Thurber, Texas in far west Erath County.
-At the time, Thurber was a thriving coal mining and brick producing town so it made sense to
+Thurber, Texas in far west Erath County around the year 1902.
+At the time, Thurber was a thriving coal mining and brick

-build his home on the Thurber side of his land.
 JW formed a cattle partnership with

 Bill Ivy and Bill Fulfer and the three

 became known as the Three Bills.
-These three supplied the majority of the beef to Thurber and surrounding towns during the early 1900's.
+These three supplied the majority of the beef to Thurber and

 THURBER, TEXAS.
 Though it is a ghost town today, Thurber once had a population of perhaps as many as 8,000 to 10,000.